 When you have a toddler, you can’t wait until you have another child and for the toddler to be more self sufficient.

 When you have another child, you can’t wait to find more balance.
-You can’t wait for them to be able to swim, play, and do things with less supervision.
+You can’t wait for them to be able to swim, play, take music lessons, and do things with less supervision.

 And then they are older and you wonder where the heck the last few decades went.
 You look back fondly at your high school and college days and love your memories and your cherished friends.
 People who were alive that aren’t anymore.
 You’re grateful for people who broke your heart, for the professor who didn’t give you the A, for the job you prayed for that you didn’t get.
 You look back at your early married life, how your “problems” weren’t problems, and how you wish you could hold your newborn babies again.

 Don’t blink, friends.
 Life doesn’t wait.